moorepants/dissertation/davisbicycle.rst

    \frac{3 * 9.81 \textrm{m/s} - 9.81 \textrm{m/s}}{2}
    \left(\frac{1 \textrm{m}}{\pi 7 \textrm{m/s}}\right)^2 = 0.020 m

-I fashioned a very low sinusoidal bump from would that we laid on the track on the floor at the beginning of the track, :ref:`Figure 11.33<figBump>`  and also launched under the bicycle on the treadmill.
+I fashioned a very low sinusoidal bump from wood that we laid on the track on the floor at the beginning of the track, :ref:`Figure 11.33<figBump>`  and also launched under the bicycle on the treadmill.
 The bump launching is somewhat amusing and we had to construct a "bump catcher" so that the bump didn't fly